-The IKEA dresser I owned has held up well.
-With a little bit of maintenance.
+The IKEA dresser I owned has held up well… with a little bit of maintenance.

-All too often, I need to repair a drawer bottom that bows and separates from its track, usually because I’ve tried to force fit too many pairs of Wigwam socks into a non-expanding space, but that wasn’t the real issue this time.
+All too often, I need to repair a drawer bottom that bows and separates from its track.
+This happens when I cram too many socks into a non-expanding space.
+Unfortunately, that wasn’t what happened this time.

-See that piece of trim that sits between each of the drawers?
-If you own one of these dressers, you’ll know that the drawers fit together pretty seamlessly, but a thin piece of particleboard serves as a partition between drawer fronts.
+See that piece of trim that fits between each of the drawers?
+If you own one of these dressers, you’ll know that the drawers fit together pretty seamlessly.
+On the IKEA MALM, a thin piece of particleboard serves as a partition between drawer fronts.
 The partition on most dressers adds structural support while adding a finishing detail so you don’t have line-of-sight to the drawer contents.

-I was left wondering what to do next, and removed the drawer above the broken partition for a better look.
+Left wondering what to do next, I removed the drawer above the broken partition and took a closer look.

-Once reinforced, the round screwy bit fit right back into the existing hole, and could be tightened as it was originally.
+Once reinforced, the Cam Lock bit fit right back into the existing hole and could be tightened in place.

-I let it dry all day, and dropped the drawer back into place before bed.
+I let the wood glue dry all day, then removed the clamp and put the drawer back into place before bed.

-Because these partitions aren’t supporting beams, if your particleboard was shattered beyond a simple re-glue, consider rebuilding a small back panel out of plywood (or something slightly more maleable, like cork) and clamp it in place just like I did here.
+Remember: Partitions aren’t supporting beams.
+If your particleboard is shattered beyond a simple re-glue, consider rebuilding a new panel out of plywood (or something slightly more maleable, like cork) and clamp it in place just like I did here.